Arrest and assassination of Ngo Dinh Diem: Background

-Diệm's political career began in July 1954, when he was appointed the Prime Minister of the State of Vietnam by former Emperor Bảo Đại, who was Head of State.
-At the time, Vietnam had been partitioned at the Geneva Conference after the defeat of the French Union forces at the Battle of Dien Bien Phu, with the State of Vietnam ruling the country south of the 17th parallel north.
+Upon returning from exile in June 1954, Diệm was appointed Prime Minister of the State of Vietnam by former emperor Bảo Đại, who was Head of State.
+Vietnam was soon partitioned at the Geneva Conference after the defeat of the French Union forces at the Battle of Dien Bien Phu, with the State of Vietnam ruling the country south of the 17th parallel north.
 The partition was intended to be temporary, with national elections scheduled for 1956 to create a government of a reunified nation.

-In the meantime, Diệm and Bảo Đại were locked in a power struggle.
-Bảo Đại disliked Diệm but selected him in the hope that he would attract American aid.
-The issue was brought to a head when Diệm scheduled a referendum for October 1955 on whether South Vietnam should become a republic.
-Diệm won the rigged referendum and proclaimed himself the President of the newly created Republic of Vietnam.
+Diệm was well-known for his firm anti-communist and anti-colonialist stance.
+He and Bảo Đại were later locked in a power struggle.
+Diệm scheduled a referendum for October 1955 on whether South Vietnam should become a republic.
+He won the rigged referendum and proclaimed himself the President of the newly created Republic of Vietnam.

 Diệm refused to hold the reunification elections, on the basis that the State of Vietnam was not a signatory to the Geneva Accords.
 He then proceeded to strengthen his autocratic and nepotistic rule over the country.
 A constitution was written by a rubber stamp legislature which gave Diệm the power to create laws by decree and arbitrarily give himself emergency powers.
 Dissidents, both communist and nationalist, were jailed and executed in the thousands and elections were routinely rigged.
 Opposition candidates were threatened with being charged for conspiring with the Viet Cong, which carried the death penalty, and in many areas, large numbers of ARVN troops were sent to stuff ballot boxes.

 Diệm kept the control of the nation firmly within the hands of his brothers and their in-laws and promotions in the ARVN were given on the basis of religion and loyalty rather than merit.
 Two unsuccessful attempts had been made to depose Diệm.
 In 1960 the uprising of the paratroopers was suppressed.
 Diem was trapped in his palace, but he managed to buy time with promises of negotiations and concessions until two ARVN divisions arrived in the capital and put down the rebellion.
 In 1962 two pilots of the Republic of Vietnam Air Force dropped bombs on the presidential palace, but Diem was not injured in the explosions.
 South Vietnam's Buddhist majority had long been discontented with Diệm's strong favoritism towards Catholics.
 Public servants and army officers had long been promoted on the basis of religious preference, and government contracts, US economic assistance, business favors and tax concessions were preferentially given to Catholics.
 The Catholic Church was the largest landowner in the country, and its holdings were exempt from land reform.
 In the countryside, Catholics were de facto exempt from performing corvée labour.
 Discontent with Diệm and Nhu exploded into mass protest during the summer of 1963 when nine Buddhists died at the hand of Diệm's army and police on Vesak, the birthday of Gautama Buddha.